-Hosanna to king David's Son,

-Who reigns on a superior throne;

-We bless the Prince of heav'nly birth,

-Who brings Salvation down on earth.
+HOSANNA to king David's Son, Who reigns on a superior throne !
+We bless the Prince of heavenly birth, Who brings salvation down to earth.

-Let ev'ry nation, ev'ry age, In this delightful work engage; Old men and babes in Sion sing The growing glories of her King!
+Let every nation, every age, In this delightful work engage; Old men and babes in Sion sing The growing glories of her King.